Divine Naah

-Divine Yelsarmba Naah (born 20 April 1996) is a Ghanaian footballer who currently plays as an attacking midfielder.
+Divine Yelsarmba Naah (born 20 April 1996) is a Ghanaian footballer who currently plays as an attacking midfielder for TOPLYGA club Šiauliai.

 Career

 Naah signed for Manchester City in July 2014, and was immediately loaned out for 6 months to Strømsgodset.
 He made his debut for Strømsgodset on 20 September 2014 in the 4–0 win against Bodø/Glimt, when he came on as a substitute in the 87th minute.

 He signed for NAC Breda on an 18-month loan on 1 February 2015.
 He scored his first goal for the club on 25 May 2015, dribbling past 2 defenders before placing the ball in the net.
 This was a crucial goal in the Jupiler Play Offs in order to avoid relegation from the Dutch first league Eredivisie.

 Naah subsequently spent loan periods at FC Nordsjælland, Örebro SK and Tubize, joining the latter club permanently after his Manchester City contract ended.

 On 27 June 2019, Naah signed to the Israeli Premier League club Hapoel Ra'anana.
 In 2021 he first played for Mosta, then Kauno Žalgiris.
 He scored his first goal for Kauno in July 2021 against Europa in the UEFA Europa Conference League qualifying.